How To Store Gnocchi

 6. Once frozen, transfer all the frozen Gnocchi dough into a Ziploc bag or an airtight container.

-7. Freeze for up to two months and label with the date when you stored it.
+7. Freeze for about two months and label with the date when you stored it.

 How to Store Leftover Cooked Gnocchi Dishes